A Night Out on the East End, Part One (Bloomfield, Garfield, Highland Park)

 4312 Main Street

-Ever wondered what’s behind the graffiti and street art covered wall as you crest the hill of Main Street?
-Trace Brewing, which has both café service and beer on tap, created the colorful “permission wall” that’s become an iconic fixture of Bloomfield.
+Ever wondered what’s behind the graffiti and street-art covered wall as you crest the hill of Main Street in Bloomfield?
+Trace Brewing, with both café service and beer on tap, is the owner of the colorful “permission wall” that’s an iconic fixture of Bloomfield.
 They have delicious food, fun parties, and a great outdoor patio.
+And on April 23 and 24, Trace will host its 2026 Draught Draft a watch party with Slim tha DJ.
+It’s free to attend — and to add to the excitement, there will be commentary on the draft, trivia, and a different food truck each night.

 Tina’s